 In February, we launched our new monthly feature, Underrated, with R&B legend Toni Braxton and her notable album gems as our primary focus.
-This time around, we are putting the spotlight on singer-songwriter Keyshia Cole, who is now a certified R&B vet.
+This time around, we are spotlighting singer-songwriter Keyshia Cole, who is now a certified R&B vet.

-Take a look at our list of Cole’s 10 most slept-on records.
+Take a look at our list of Cole’s ten most slept-on records.
 We even share a love lesson or two about some of these records.
-(Sidenote: This list of songs does not include material from her Point of No Return album or her latest album 11:11 Reset, which she plans to repackage with three new songs.)
+(Side note: This list of songs does not include material from her Point of No Return album or her latest album 11:11 Reset, which she plans to repackage with three new songs.)

 1. “Love, I Thought You Had My Back” from the album The Way It Is (2005)

 Credits: Keyshia Cole, Randolph Murph, Ralph Eskridge, Clarence Johnson Jr, Frederick Taylor (Writers); Ron Fair and Toxic (Producers)

 For an artist who sings directly from their soul, being pitch-perfect doesn’t normally matter.
 Keyshia Cole proved this on fan-favorite and one of her best post-breakup anthems, “Love, Thought You Had My Back.”

 Sampling “Love Jones” by Brighter Side of Darkness, Keyshia finds herself interrogating love for not holding up its end of the bargain after her latest love affair blew up in flames.

 Now that the relationship has ended, Keyshia offers a word of advice to listeners who still believe in a happily-ever-afters.
 “You gotta know your focus in life / And if love is your focus /Then man pay attention,” she says.